Trigger Warning (film)

-Trigger Warning is a 2024 American action thriller film starring Jessica Alba as a skilled Special Forces officer who takes ownership of her father's bar shortly after he dies, and soon finds herself at odds with the violent gang running rampant in her hometown.
+Trigger Warning is a 2024 American action thriller film starring Jessica Alba as a skilled special operations officer who takes ownership of her father's bar shortly after he dies, and soon finds herself at odds with the violent gang running rampant in her hometown.
 It is directed by Mouly Surya in her English-language film debut, and written by John Brancato, Josh Olson and Halley Gross.
 It is produced by Thunder Road Films and Lady Spitfire.
 It also stars Mark Webber, Tone Bell, Jake Weary, Gabriel Basso, and Anthony Michael Hall.

 The spec script for Trigger Warning was first acquired by Thunder Road Films in June 2016.
 Netflix later acquired the film in May 2020.
 Several castings were announced in September 2021, with filming occurring in New Mexico.
 It was released by Netflix on June 21, 2024, and received negative reviews from critics.

 Plot

 A highly skilled CIA military combatant and investigator, Parker, is on a mission in Syria with her friend Spider, when she is called by her ex-lover and the sheriff of her hometown, Jesse Swann, informing her that her father, Harry Calvo, has died in a mining accident.

 She returns to her hometown, Creation, New Mexico, for her father's funeral and to settle affairs with his bar named Maria's.
 Parker meets with friend and manager of the bar, Mike, and investigates the mine, deducing that Harry's death was not an accident.
 At a bar, Parker gets into a confrontation with Jesse's younger brother, Elvis, and later, she rescues a hardware store owner from thieves.

 Parker witnesses Elvis and his henchmen firing weapons and snooping on her family property.
 When calling Spider to investigate, he finds that Elvis is a weapons dealer on the dark web who supplies arms to terrorists.
 While reconnecting with Jesse, Parker meets his father and senator, Ezekiel Swann, who is running for reelection.

 Later, after Harry's funeral, Parker meets with Jesse and Ezekiel at their compound before Spider messages to inform her that Elvis' men are trespassing in Harry's mine.
 She confronts them and they burn down her bar, leading to the death of one of the henchmen and Parker being arrested.

 Jesse confronts Elvis about the incident, revealing that Elvis had been using Harry's mine to take weapons from a nearby military depot.
 They had managed to access an underground tunnel and start secretly funneling weapons out to sell them to arms dealers, funding Ezekiel's campaign and helping Jesse become sheriff.

 When Harry found out, Jesse killed him, and the Swanns blamed it on a mine collapse – which Harry triggered as he lay dying.
 Ezekiel orders them to stop arguing, dictates that the arms dealing will continue, and has Jesse kill Parker's lawyer.